department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/gulf-war-illness.md

 If you served in the Southwest Asia theater of military operations, you may suffer from illnesses or other conditions related to service in this region.
 Find out if you can get disability compensation or benefits.

-If you served in Afghanistan, you may also be able to get benefits if you suffer from some illnesses related to service in this region.
-[Learn about service in Afghanistan and Gulf War Illness] (LINK).
+If you served in Afghanistan, you may be able to get benefits if you suffer from some illnesses related to service in this region.
+[Learn about service in Afghanistan and Gulf War Illness](/disability-benefits/conditions/exposure-to-hazardous-materials/gulf-war-illness-from-service-in-afghanistan).

 <div class="call-out" markdown="1">